sagemath/trac_to_gh/Issue 2020.md

 # Issue 2020: change an error message when running a certain command and the elliptic curve database is too small

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2020

 Original creator: was